On Test

 There are boats in this sector that have open-plan lower deck layouts and others that have two separate cabins and the Beneteau Gran Turismo 36 is in the latter camp.
 Separate double cabins flank a lower saloon and galley with a separate bathroom that's shared between the two.
 The main deck layout features a sun pad aft and a dinette amidships.
 Cleverly, the wet bar is positioned to the aft end of the deck, which allows cooking smells to escape more easily and creates space for an extra run of seating opposite the main dinette.
 Having four forward-facing seats in front of the dashboard is a nice addition for when the boat is on passage, too.
 The Beneteau is one of a handful of boats in the sector that are available with inboard and outboard engines.
 With a starting price of €232,100 ex VAT (correct at the time of writing), it's good value, too.

-The Sealine S335 is a great package that can be had as an open-cockpit sportscruiser or with an enclosed wheelhouse and upper saloon in the C335 guise.
+The Sealine S335 is a great package that can be had as an open-cockpit sportscruiser or with an enclosed wheelhouse and upper saloon in the Sealine C335 guise.
 It too is available with inboard diesel engines or a pair of outboards.
 On deck, it has a pair of canvas sunroofs, one forward and one aft, which adds to the flexibility of the space.
 It's flexible below decks, too, where you can have it with or without a forward bulkhead depending on whether you would prefer a separate forward cabin or not.
 If you do opt for the open-plan version, there is a convertible dinette/double berth at the forward end, not a fixed double bed.

 The Galeon 365 HTS is a handsome-looking cruiser built to impressively high standards.
 It combines an open aft deck with an enclosed deck saloon that sports a GRP sunroof, though the aperture is pretty small compared to those rivals with canvas roofs.
 That said, the layout does create two fully protected living areas and with the wet bar on deck usable in all weather there is more space below deck for lounging space.
 Alternatively, you can cut down the size of the dinette and have a larger bathroom, which is probably a good call on a boat of this size.
 There are petrol and diesel engine options available.